xchbx/NetCamera/README.md

 #NetCamera
-The NetCamera developed based on webRTC.
+The NetCamera is comming soon.